-- Fordham Protected data, Fordham Sensitive data, or Fordham Public data must be stored or transmitted according to the Data Classification Policy, Data at Rest Policy, or the Data in Transit Policy.
+- Fordham Protected data, Fordham Sensitive data, or Public data must be stored or transmitted per the Data Classification Guidelines, Data at Rest Policy, or the Data in Transit Policy.

-- Protection1 measures must be taken and maintained to prevent the unauthorized or unlawful disclosure of University Information.
+- Protection1 measures must be taken and maintained to prevent unauthorized or unlawful disclosure of University data.
 Protection measures are based on data classification and include, but are not limited to, the following:

 - Physical access control (e.g., controlled access to buildings, rooms, data centers, appropriate handling, storage, and disposal of media)

 - Administrative access control (e.g., restrict access based on role or authority)

 - Technical access control (e.g., information stored on a secure server and use of privacy configurations, appropriate handling, storage, and disposal of media)

 1 Policy scenario example: Payment Card Industry (PCI) data viewed/maintained by University personnel (faculty, staff, etc.) needs to be secured physically (physical access control) by storing in locked cabinets.
 Access to Information and Information Systems containing PCI data is password-protected (administrative access control).
 A separate sub-set of Fordham’s main network is used to store PCI data (technical access control).